vdarkobar/Home_Cloud/README.md

 <p align="center">
 Wait for a few minutes for the DNS entries to propagate.
 Optionally, edit CloudFlare Firewall rules.
-In order to see if Let’s Encrypt is working pause CloudFlare on selected website before running docker-compose.
-(Advanced Actions > Pause Cloudflare on Site)
 </p>

 #### Site settings: